delvtech/agent0/INSTALL.md

 git clone https://github.com/delvtech/elf-simulations.git <repo_location>
 ```

-### 3. Set up virtual environment
+## 3. Set up virtual environment

-Here we use [venv](https://docs.python.org/3/library/venv.html) which is part of the built-in standard Python library, but any virtual environment package is fine.
+You can use any environment, but we recommend [venv](https://docs.python.org/3/library/venv.html) which is part of the standard Python library.

 ```bash
 cd <repo_location>